$350 million for WeWork co-founder shows how broken and biased venture capital is

 To understand why Neumann, Flow and the millions of dollars raised caused a groundswell of condemnation among women, one place to start is Aug.
 14, 2019.

-That's the day WeWork first released its paperwork to go public and revealed to the world how Neumann had siphoned hundreds of millions of dollars for himself, restructured the company to provide himself a tax break and rented his own properties to WeWork.
+That's the day WeWork first released its paperwork to go public and revealed to the world how Neumann had taken out hundreds of millions of dollars for himself, restructured the company to provide himself a tax break and rented his own properties to WeWork.

 A month later, The Wall Street Journal reported on Neumann's partying and "unusual exuberance and excess."
-One of the more puzzling aspects of Neumann's tenure was how an entity he controlled "sold the rights to the word 'We' to the company for almost $6 million—before public pressure led him to unwind the deal," the Journal reported.
+One of the more puzzling aspects of Neumann's tenure was how an entity he controlled sold the rights to the "We family" of trademarks, (WeWork, WeBank, WeLive, etc,) to the company for almost $6 million "before public pressure led him to unwind the deal," the Journal reported.

 Neumann stepped down as WeWork's CEO on Sept.
 24, 2019, not long after the company's valuation, once estimated at $47 billion, dropped precipitously.

-Note: Editor's note: We have updated the language to more accurately reflect our original reporting.